Lars Larsen House: Lars Larsen, 17911843

 The property was again home to four households at the 1845 census.
 Frederikke Marie Larsine Jacobine Larsen, one of Larsen's daughters, resided on the ground floor with her mother's sister Axlia Nicoline Ursenm 52-year-old Christine Christina Weilherm one male servant and one maid.
-Andreas Christian Kierulff, who was now Copenhagen's Head of Police as well as of the Podstal Services, resided on the first floor with his wife Caroline Emilie Henriette Kierulffm their 30-year-old daughter Julie Lovise Kierulff, a female cook, three male servants and one maid.
+Andreas Christian Kierulff, who was now Copenhagen's Head of Police as well as of the Postal Services, resided on the first floor with his wife Caroline Emilie Henriette Kierulff, their 30-year-old daughter Julie Lovise Kierulff, a female cook, three male servants and one maid.
 Cosmus Bræstrup was still residing on the second floor with his wife Christiane Erasmine Bræstrup født Lassen, their now five children (aged one to 12), one male servant and three maids.
-Ludvig Richter, a grocer (urtelræmmer), resided in the basement with his wife Henriette Nathalie Luise Richter, their two daughters (aged two and three), a grocer's apprentice, one male servant and one maid.
+Ludvig Richter, a grocer (urtekræmmer), resided in the basement with his wife Henriette Nathalie Luise Richter, their two daughters (aged two and three), a grocer's apprentice, one male servant and one maid.

+1860 census

-Many of the residents were the same at the 1850 and 1860 census.Caroline Kierulff was still residing on the ground floor.
+Many of the residents were the same at the 1850 and 1860 censuses.Caroline Kierulff was still residing on the ground floor.
 Peter Stilling was still residing on the first floor.
 Christian Jacob Cosmus Brædstrup was still residing on the second floor.

+Later history

+The property was later owned by the medical doctor Niels C hristian Borberg (1835-1896).
+He never lived in the building.
+His home were thus located at Krtstalgade 24 (1875-1880), Gothersgade 30 (1883-1888) and Store Kongensgade 39 (1888-1896).
+The Lars Larsen House was sold by his heirs in 1913.